Esethu-Pakosi/August-Cohort-Hackathon-1/README.md

 # Esethu Pakosi Portfolio Website

 Welcome to my personal portfolio!
-Here, I showcase my journey as a frontend developer, featuring projects that blend creativity with technical precision.
+Here, I showcase my journey as a frontend developer & Web developer, featuring projects that blend creativity with technical precision.

 [Visit my Portfolio](https://esethu-pakosi-portfolio.netlify.app)

 ## About Me

 Hi!
-I'm Esethu, a passionate frontend developer who thrives on creating visually stunning, user-friendly web experiences.
+I'm Esethu, a passionate frontend developer & Web developer who thrives on creating visually stunning, user-friendly web experiences.
 With a focus on modern design principles, I specialize in turning ideas into fully functional websites that not only look good but also deliver outstanding user experiences.
 Whether it’s through pixel-perfect designs, optimized performance, or seamless responsiveness, I’m always exploring new ways to push boundaries.

 ## What I Do Best
 - **Crafting Seamless User Interfaces:** I transform design mockups into beautiful, interactive websites with a focus on responsiveness and performance.